rails background-jobs migration

 retry_on ActiveRecord::Deadlocked, wait: 5.seconds, attempts: 3

-# Catch-all: the direct equivalent of Sidekiq's implicit 25-retry default
+# Catch-all: approximates Sidekiq's implicit 25-retry default (backoff curve differs)

 end